AldaronLau/jeronlau.tk/content/reinventing-async-rust.md

 }
 ```

-Libraries should not depend on pasts, because they don't need to.
-This `Future`
+Libraries should not depend on `pasts`, because they don't need to.
+This
-will run on any executor (async-std, tokio, pasts, others), and it should be the
+`Future` will run on any executor (`async-std`, `tokio`, `pasts`, others), and
-application author's decision which one to use (for maximum compatability).
+it should be the application author's decision which one to use (for maximum
+compatability).

-Now, actually using the future in your application with pasts:
+Now, actually using the future in your application with `pasts`:

 ```rust
 use pasts::prelude::*;